hughsaffar/laravel-test-trap/README.md

 ## Security

-If you discover any security related issues, please email freek@spatie.be instead of using the issue tracker.
+If you discover any security related issues, please email hs@houmaan.ca instead of using the issue tracker.

 ## Credits